In this post, we will have a look southward down the Middle Rhine, and speak about Castles and Rhine tolls.

-Our region is located at the northern end of the Middle Rhine Valley, speaking in medieval terms on the southern border of the power of the archbishopric of Cologne.
-Here, four of the seven prince-electors of the Holy Roman Empire – the archbishops of Cologne, Mayence and Trier and the Count Palatine of the Rhine – held territories, and also many regional dukes – the map was a patchwork.
-The princes and dukes at Rhine had discovered Rhine tolls as a source of revenue, and had toll castles built to make sure that no ship could pass their territory without paying – just think of Pfalzgrafenstein castle at Kaub, built on an island in the Rhine.
+Our region is located at the northern end of the Middle Rhine Valley.
+Speaking in medieval terms, it is on the southern border of the power of the archbishopric of Cologne.
+Here, four of the seven prince-electors of the Holy Roman Empire held territories, namely the archbishops of Cologne, Mainz and Trier and the Count Palatine of the Rhine.
+Moreover, many more or less mighty local dukes had their say too.
+The empire’s map looked like a patchwork carpet.

 Throughout the following decades, the toll station at Bonn was disputed.
-Any candidate for the throne who needed the prince-archbishop’s vote to be elected granted them the right to levy tolls at Bonn at least for a certain times.
-But when they changed their policies or even set out to crush the prince-archbishops power, like King Albrecht I did, the toll was prohibited.
-Eventually, the prince-archbishops had more pull, and in the early 14th century they were granted the right unconditionally and forever.
-Until Napoleon.
+Any candidate for the throne who needed the prince-archbishops’ vote granted them the right to levy tolls at Bonn, at least for a certain time.
+But when a king changed his policy or even set out to crush the prince-archbishops’ power, like King Albrecht I did, closing their toll stations was the first thing to do.

 Eventually, the prince-archbishops had more pull.
 In the early 14th century, they obtained the right to levy tolls, unconditionally and forever.
 Until Napoleon.